Product OS··14 min read

 5. Software/firmware tools where applicable

-The QR approach has three advantages.
-First, it requires no changes to packaging structure — just a code added to an existing label or a label revision cycle.
-Second, it makes the information instantly accessible to a repairer in the field without needing a laptop and a part number.
+The QR approach has three practical advantages.
+First, it requires no packaging redesign — just a code added to an existing label or included in a revision cycle.
+Second, it makes information instantly accessible to a repairer in the field without a laptop or pre-known part number.
 Third, it creates a digital touchpoint that serves compliance obligations and customer engagement simultaneously.

-If you are already using product-linked QR codes for warranty registration, warranty documentation, or product authentication, the repair hub becomes an additional tab or section in an existing scan destination — not a new system to build and maintain.
-This is exactly the model described in our article on turning right to repair into a competitive advantage.
+If you already use product-linked QR codes for warranty registration or authentication, the repair hub becomes an additional section within an existing scan destination — not a new system to build.
+This is the model described in our article on turning right to repair into a competitive advantage.

 Content Creation at Scale

 • Start with current production.
 Apply full documentation to every model currently being manufactured.
-For legacy models still within the parts window, work backwards by priority (highest-volume, most-complained-about).
+For legacy models still within the parts window, work backwards by priority: highest-volume first, then most-complained-about.

 • Use your existing service documentation.
 If you have authorised service centres, you already have service manuals.
 The compliance step is making those manuals accessible externally, not creating them from scratch.

 • Modular documentation.
-Products that share platforms, motors, or electronic assemblies can share sections of their documentation.
-A fault diagnosis section for a shared drive train covers multiple models.
+Products that share platforms, motors, or electronic assemblies can share documentation sections.
+A fault diagnosis section for a shared drive train covers multiple models with a single maintenance effort.

 UK and EU Alignment